Specialist SEN Teacher (Autism) – Part-Time 0.6 FTE | Primary | Felixstowe, Suffolk

 Interviews: 24 April 2026 (TBC)

-A new and exciting opportunity has arisen for a talented and dedicated Specialist SEN Teacher to join a recently established provision supporting pupils with complex Special Educational Needs and Disabilities.
+Our small Primary Academy in Felixstowe is seeking a passionate Specialist SEN Teacher (0.6 FTE) to support children with Autism Spectrum Condition (ASC) within a nurturing, inclusive primary setting.
+This is a permanent teaching position, offering flexible part‑time hours, competitive MPR pay, and a dedicated SEN allowance.
 This role is ideal for a teacher with experience in supporting autistic children and learners with additional developmental or learning needs, particularly within EYFS and KS1.

 The provision supports young children aged 4 – 7 with a wide range of needs, including those with an Education, Health and Care Plan (EHCP).
 Pupils benefit from a tailored, inclusive, and nurturing environment that enables them to thrive within their local community.
 You will work closely with a supportive team of Specialist SEN Teachers and wider professionals to deliver a bespoke curriculum that promotes independence, communication, emotional wellbeing, and meaningful progress.